 The city of Heidelberg, Germany is a standard stop on Rhine River cruises, but it’s not just because it has a nice old town.
 Most people visit Heidelberg to see one specific thing: the sprawling red complex of sandstone ruins that towers over its old town.

-Built over a span of 400 years, Heidelberg Castle became a mélange of all the architectural styles that were popular along the way, everything from Gothic to Renaissance.
+Built over a span of 400 years, Heidelberg Castle (Schloss Heidelberg in German) became a mélange of all the architectural styles that were popular along the way.
+It’s got bits of everything, from Gothic to Renaissance.

 Our Heidelberg Castle tour

 Our castle tour focused on the castle’s exterior.
 The castle’s red sandstone is dramatic, but don’t miss the gardens.
 They are also beautiful and worth spending time in.

 Viewing the interiors is only possible in a guided tour, which the castle offers daily.
 That said, we didn’t go inside.
 Perhaps that was due to the ship’s time constraints.
 They have lock schedules to keep, after all.

 I’ll share the details about how to visit Heidelberg Castle below.

 One of our favorite highlights from our castle visit was the incredible panoramic view we got from the Great Terrace.
 Looking over the castle walls offered so much to see: Heidelberg’s famous bridge, the Neckar River itself, and the city’s rooftops below.